Tipping Point Theatre Staff

 Producing Artistic Director

-James is honored to be Tipping Point Theatre’s Producing Artistic Director since 2009.
+James has been Tipping Point Theatre’s Producing Artistic Director since 2009.
 He received his Bachelor of Arts in Theatre from Alma College and his Master of Fine Arts in Acting from Wayne State University.
 He completed The Purple Rose Theatre Apprentice Program, as well as a two-year internship with Alma College, where he helped teach classes.
 He is a past winner of the Heck Rabi Playwriting Competition, as well as a Wilde Award and Pulsar Award Nominee.
-Tipping Point credits include: Starbuck in The Rainmaker, as well as directing Last of the Red Hot Lovers, The Mystery of Irma Vep, Fiction, I Hate Hamlet, Vanya and Sonia and Masha and Spike, The Outgoing Tide, Stella and Lou, American Wee-Pie and Don’t Dress for Dinner.
+Tipping Point credits include: Starbuck in The Rainmaker, as well as directing Last of the Red Hot Lovers, The Mystery of Irma Vep, Fiction, I Hate Hamlet, Vanya and Sonia and Masha and Spike, The Outgoing Tide, Stella and Lou, American Wee-Pie, Don’t Dress for Dinner, and Ripcord.
 James has worked as an area actor with The Purple Rose Theatre Company, Williamston Theatre, The Michigan Shakespeare Festival, Boarshead Theatre, Spotlight Theatre, Croswell Opera House, and the Summer Studio Theatre in Illinois.
-He sits on the advisory board for the Detroit Public Theatre.
+He also sits on the advisory board for the Detroit Public Theatre.

 Director of Development